-I’ve been in the flexible work trenches this past month — digging into new research and musing on some major “future of flex” talks to understand how we turn flexible working from being viewed as an accommodation or perk to a right that improves our lives.
+I’ve been in the flexible work trenches the past month—digging into new research and “future of flex” talks to understand how we turn flexible working from an accommodation or perk to a right that improves our lives.

 - Millennials will move flexible work forward.